-A destination that a multitude of people describes as being on their ‘Bucket List’, Machu Picchu is one of the most popular and desirable places to visit for all intrepid travelers.
+A destination that a multitude of people describe as being on their ‘Bucket List’, Machu Picchu is one of the most popular and desirable places to visit for all intrepid travellers.
 Perhaps surprisingly, though, most people know little about the history and significance of this ancient monument, apart from its Incan heritage.
-By unearthing a few of the many secrets that Machu Picchu possesses, travelers might find their visit an even more moving experience.
+By unearthing a few of the many secrets that Machu Picchu possesses, travellers might find their visit an even more moving experience.

 The monument is predicted to have been built in 1450, at the height of the Inca Empire during the 15th and 16th centuries.
 One of the more curious mysteries of Machu Picchu is that it is suspected that the site was abandoned by the Incas just 100 years after its construction and this is what has sparked such enthusiastic debate about the original purpose of the monument.

 One interesting theory suggests that Machu Picchu may have served as a ‘panaca’; a royal retreat for Inca kings during the stifling summer months, when the altitude of the monuments location provided a cool haven.
 The structure of the monument reveals a three-class functionality, with different buildings appropriate for housing both royalty, nobles and servants.
 Furthermore a 16th century Spanish conquistador document, uncovered by historians, refers to a royal palace called ‘picchu’, although in the South American indigenous Quechua language, ‘picchu’ means ‘peak’, therefore the document may have been referring to a different mountain top ‘panaca’.